 Last summer I went to the N-Tower at the mountain Namsan in Seoul.
 On the way up the mountain I used the convenient cable car and the view from the tower was great.
 From the top I’ve saw the following thing:

-It was the first time that I saw this bus in Seoul and the symbol on the parking lot suggested that it was an electric vehicle.
+It was the first time that I saw this type of bus in Seoul and the symbol on the parking lot suggested that it was an electric vehicle.
 Later, I’ve found out that it’s the first commercially used electric bus system in the world.
-The buses operate there since 2010.
+The buses operates in Seoul since 2010.
 After I’ve enjoyed the panorama and skyline of Seoul from to the tower, I went to check out the buses:

-From the inside, the buses are very clean, too.
+From the inside, the electric bus of Seoul is very clean, too.
 I couldn’t hear any noisy engine sound.
-Actually, the biggest noise came from the air conditioner which is suited in the back of the vehicle.
+Actually, the biggest noise came from the air conditioning system which is situated in the back of the vehicle.
 Thus, there is no window in the back.
 There are less seats than in a normal bus and as far as I recall, the door in the middle opened towards the outside, which leaves more standing place and a more efficient use of space.

 Electric buses need to charge their batteries very often.
 There are several recharging machines at the bus station of the Namsan Tower.
 As you can see in the pictures, the recharge stations are small.
 Of course, there isn’t any gasoline smell or any other inconvenient points, which you definitely don’t want to have in a park (and the most famous tourist spot).
 According to an article by CNN News, the battery has enough power for a distance of 80 km at an speed of 20 to 40 km/h.
 The top speed of the bus is 100 km/h.